vitalab/vital/README.md

 - [modules](modules): generic models, organized by task (e.g. [classification](modules/segmentation),
 [generative](modules/generative), etc.).

+- [systems](systems): common boilerplate Lightning module and trainer code, from which concrete projects' systems and trainers should inherit.

 - [utils](utils): a wide range of common utilities that may be used in multiple other packages (e.g. [image processing](utils/image), [parameter groups](utils/parameters.py), etc.).